 Balletto di Roma was born in 1960 from the artistic partnership between two icons of the Italian dance: Franca Bartolomei, prima ballerina and choreographer of the main Italian and foreign Opera houses, and Walter Zappolini, Director of the Dance School of the Teatro dell’Opera di Roma from 1973 to 1988.

-In 2015 Balletto di Roma announces an important change of the artistic management of the structure.
-Maestro Walter Zappolini leaves the artistic direction of the historic group and, coherently with the recent organizational and productive renewal of the company, the general manager Luciano Carrotoni entrusts the artistic direction of the Balletto di Roma to Roberto Casarotto, personality among the most interesting on the current national and international scene of the contemporary dance.
-Since that moment, the strengthening of the research planning and of the partnerships has allowed to conjugate at its best the tradition with the innovation and to develop the presence of the Company in Europe and in the world.
+In the three-years 2015-2017, under the artistic direction of Roberto Casarotto, personality among the most interesting on the current national and international scene of the contemporary dance, Balletto di Roma has strengthen the research planning and the partnerships allowing to conjugate at its best the tradition with the innovation and to develop the presence of the Company in Europe and in the world.
 With the passing of time, the Roman group has built an ensemble of elevated technical and interpretative level, producing a repertoire of high artistic value and welcoming numerous choreographers, also very young.
-The enhanced training activity of the renewed School of the Balletto di Roma – with a new seat, entirely devoted to KIDS – and of the Professional Course of Contemporary Dance is run with a growing attention to the choreographic languages of the present, with an eye on the profession and on the free artistic expression of the young dancers.